 Thunderbolt Bridge on Mac | Connecting Two Macs and Sharing

-Clare Weaver
+Clare Phang

 Thunderbolt Bridge on Mac

-What is Thunderbolt Bridge on Mac
+What Is Thunderbolt Bridge on Mac?

 Main Features:

-• Networking two Macs.
+• Networking two Macs

-• High-speed data transfer.
+• High-speed data transfer

-• Resource sharing.
+• Resource sharing

-• Peer-to-peer connection.
+• Peer-to-peer connection

 How to Use Thunderbolt Bridge on Mac

-Here is how to connect the Thunderbolt Bridge:
+Here’s how to connect Thunderbolt Bridge:

 Thunderbolt bridge TCP IP